Primary Forest Overview

 SAVING EARTH’S LAST PRIMARY FORESTS

-Earth’s spectacular primary (“old growth”) forests are unique and irreplaceable.
-They are the homelands of Indigenous Peoples and essential to the livelihoods of local forest communities, they are essential to cultural diversity, they protect over two thirds of the planet’s land and freshwater species, including countless endangered species, they are natural quarantine areas, preventing the spread of zoonotic diseases like COVID19, they fight climate change by storing vast amounts of carbon and drawing down carbon from the atmosphere and they ensure reliable, high quality freshwater supplies.
-Primary forests are essential life-support systems, critical to addressing many of our most urgent environmental and social problems.
+Earth’s spectacular primary forests are unique and irreplaceable ecosystems, unmatched in their ability to provide ecosystem services as nature-based solutions.
+They are very often the homelands of Indigenous Peoples, essential to Indigenous cultures and local livelihoods.
+Primary forests include over two thirds of the planet’s land and freshwater species, and countless endangered species, they fight climate change by storing vast amounts of carbon and drawing down carbon from the atmosphere, ensure reliable, high quality drinking water, and may also function as natural quarantine areas by limiting the spread of zoonotic diseases like COVID19.
+Primary forests are therefore essential life-support systems, critical to addressing many of our most urgent environmental and social problems.

 Primary forests and large, old trees provide unmatched biodiversity, clean water, and carbon benefits (our Chief Scientist, Dr. Dominick DellaSala and Dr. William Moomaw summarize their values.

 See also this key paper defining primary forests.

 What is a primary forest?